-Family Nurturing consists of two main programs; Community Collaborations for Children (CCC) and Access to Visitation.
-Community Collaborations for Children provides funding for community-based efforts that promote the safety and well-being of children and families.
+Family Nurturing's Community Collaborations for Children provides funding for community-based efforts that promote the safety and well-being of children and families.
 It provides funding to support a statewide network of community-based, prevention focused services for families and children.
 The child’s mental and physical health, safety and well-being are paramount concerns of CCC.
-Additionally, Community Action of Southern Kentucky, Inc. offers Access to Visitation Services in all 10 counties of the Barren River Region.
-Referrals can be from community partners, school systems, family courts, churches, and even directly from families who need the services.

 The Community Collaborations for Children (CCC) In Home Program provides trained, in-home family service associates to work in the home on a short-term basis with families.
 The associates identify family strengths as well as areas of concern.
 The strengths based approach to in home services is designed to promote safe, stable, healthy families and to prevent child abuse and neglect.
 Program staff also assists families in their ability to utilize community resources.
 Referrals are accepted through community partners, including but not limited to DCBS.
 Self-referrals are accepted.
 Family service associates are also trained facilitators for group parenting classes.